MogwaiMomo/capstone/README.md

     - reduce output of cycle to just top next word (as character) - DONE

     - calculate % coverage of test - DONE

+    - NEXT: figure out how to speed up your model!
+Way too slow.
+Use tools in coursera tips:

+object.size(): this function reports the number of bytes that an R object occupies in memory

+Rprof(): this function runs the profiler in R that can be used to determine where bottlenecks in your function may exist.
+The profr package (available on CRAN) provides some additional tools for visualizing and summarizing profiling data.

+gc(): this function runs the garbage collector to retrieve unused RAM for R. In the process it tells you how much memory is currently being used by R.

+There will likely be a tradeoff that you have to make in between size and runtime.
+For example, an algorithm that requires a lot of memory, may run faster, while a slower algorithm may require less memory.
+You will have to find the right balance between the two in order to provide a good experience to the user.

     - calculate % accuracy of test